 4.2 Directions

-- Chill your mixing bowl and beaters in the refrigerator for about 10-15 minutes before use.
-This helps achieve the desired consistency.
+- Chill your bowl and beaters in the fridge for 10–15 minutes.
+Cold tools = better whipping.

-- In your chilled bowl, combine the heavy cream, powdered sugar, cocoa powder, and vanilla extract.
+- In the chilled bowl, mix heavy cream, powdered sugar, cocoa powder and vanilla.

 4.3 Tips for Success

-- Recommended storage options: If you need to store the frosting, place it in an airtight container in the refrigerator.
-Use it within 2-3 days for best results.
+- Recommended storage options: Store in airtight container in fridge.
+Use within 2–3 days for best results.

 5. Troubleshooting Common Issues